zerofo/sys-con/doc/Troubleshooting.md

 ```

 Search for logs starting with `|E|`, If you find one, this is an error and it might give you a hint about the issue.

+## How to attach a logs to a ticket
+- Edit `/config/sys-con/config.ini`
+- change `log_level=2` to `log_level=0`
+- Reboot your console
+- Wait for the console to boot
+- Plug your Controllers
+- Wait for the issue
+- Download the logs from `/config/sys-con/log.log`